 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 There are many direct AV trains from Florence to Venice.
 These include a stop in Bologna en route, but passengers bound for Venice do not need to switch trains.
 The train tickets that require a change also often stop in Bologna, but if you have one of these tickets you will need to change trains, so be sure to look carefully when you're booking to be sure about any connections you might have.

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 Florence and Venice Train Stations

-Florence's Santa Maria Novella train station is close to the historic center, and the street in front of the station is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.
+Florence's Santa Maria Novella train station is close to the historic center, and is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.

 See below for details on traveling from Florence to Venice by train.